-Crossing Kyrgyzstan with their three stallions, Ashley Parsons and Quentin Boehm were invited to celebrate a special day with a local family.
+Crossing Kyrgyz Highlands with their three stallions, Ashley Parsons and Quentin Boehm were invited to celebrate a special day with a local family.
 The occasion?
 Their youngest daughter had just taken her first steps.

 There are few countries where travelling by horseback is still feasible, much less practical.
 Kyrgyzstan, with its soaring mountains, vast steppes, and rushing rivers, is one of those lands.